fsharp/fsharp/README.md

 In 2016 the Microsoft http://visualfsharp.codeplex.com repo moved to GitHub at https://github.com/Microsoft/visualfsharp.

 This repository uses bootstrapping libraries, tools and F# compiler.
 The `lib/bootstrap/X.0` directories contain mono-built libraries, compiler and tools that can be used to bootstrap a build.
-You can also supply your own via the `--with-bootstrap` option.
+Y